gaintpd/Chameleon/README.md

 ## Overview

 > Chameleon is a free, powerful UCI chess engine derived from Stockfish.
-It is not a complete chess program and requires a UCI-compatible GUI (e.g. CChessGUI, BHGui or Shayu Xiangqi) in order to be used comfortably.
+It is not a complete chess program and requires a UCI-compatible GUI (e.g. CChessGUI) in order to be used comfortably.
 Read the documentation for your GUI of choice for information about how to use Chameleon with it.

 ## Files